jamesplease/redux-resource/docs/faq/general.md

 Yes.
 The only requirement is that the data returned can be reasonably mapped to the concept of a "resource."
 A resource, from this library's perspective, is a JavaScript object with an `id` attribute.

+For more on this, refer to [the Resources guide](/docs/guides/resources.md).